Olivia de Havilland: Death

-De Havilland died peacefully in her sleep of natural causes at her home in Paris on July 26, 2020, at the age of 104.
+De Havilland died in her sleep of natural causes at her home in Paris on July 26, 2020, at the age of 104.
 Her funeral was held on August 1, 2020, at the American Cathedral in Paris.
-After cremation, her ashes were placed in the crematorium-columbarium of the cemetery of Père-Lachaise; the urn containing them will later be transferred to a family burial place on the British island of Guernsey in the English Channel.
+After cremation, her ashes were placed in the crematorium-columbarium of Père-Lachaise, in an urn later to be transferred to a family burial place on the British island of Guernsey.